smuellerDD/leancrypto/README.md

 The PKCS#7 message generator and X.509 certificate generator are assumed to be not required and thus use POSIX service functions that are not available in EFI.
+These functions include heap memory allocation and `printf`-like data export.

 The compilation uses the [GNU-EFI](https://wiki.osdev.org/GNU-EFI) environment and generates: